-I'm brownie obsessed.
+I'm brownie obsessed, no shame.
 I blame my mother, who whipped up Hershey's brownies (ya know, the kind on the side of the cocoa powder box) on the regular.
 And always with walnuts!

 Dare I say this is my favorite brownie recipe yet?
-The flavor is seriously next level.
-I'm dying for you all to try these!!
+Because yes, yes it is.

 - Pumpkin: Canned pumpkin puree, not pumpkin pie mix.
 The only ingredient should be pumpkin.

 - Almond butter: This provides most of the structure in our brownies and keeps them flourless and gluten free.
 You want the drippy kind, unrefrigerated.
 I get mine from Costco or Trader Joe's.
-You can also use drippy natural peanut butter.
+You can also use drippy natural peanut butter like I do in my Flourless Chocolate Pumpkin Muffins!

 - Cocoa powder: Natural unsweetened baking cocoa.
 I like Trader Joe's, Rodelle or Guittard.
 Cacao also works!